cran-task-views/ActuarialScience/ActuarialScience.md

 mortality models as well as methods blending.
 - `r pkg("MortalityLaws")` provides 27 parametric mortality distributions and construct full or abridged life tables given various input indices.
+- `r pkg("MortalityEstimate")` contains methods for estimating age-specific death rates and life tables based on demographic indicators other than death counts and population exposure to risk using linear or log-quadratic models.

 ## [Survival analysis and portfolio experience:]{#PtfExperience}